FaultLocation/FineGrainedAFL/README.md

 <Statement Types and Error Rates: How Are They Related and How Could They Boost Fault Localization>

 This is the replication package for the empirical study.
-It is composed of two folders:
+It is composed of 3 folders:

-\BoostingMBFLpackage: The replication package for the study on MBFL.
+\RQ1Package: The replication package for the investigation in RQ1.

-\BoostingSBFLpackage: The replication package for the study on SBFL.
+\BoostingMBFLpackage: The replication package for the study on MBFL in RQ2.

-\RQ1: The replication package for the investigation on RQ1.
+\BoostingSBFLpackage: The replication package for the study on SBFL in RQ2.

+##
+ \Data of RQ1:
+In RQ1, we count the number of various types of statements as well as buggy statements in Defects4J projects.
+We illustrate the results in "RQ1" Document.
+The code parsing is implemented with the API of Eclipse-JDT.
+You could write new code to parse your java file.
+If you want to reuse our code to parse java programs, please refer to the file "CumulateType.java" in "BoostingSBFLPackage/HybridAFLSourceCode" and execute the function "runCumulateExperiment".
+Please note that the line 1185 and line 1187 are used for count the number of buggy statements and all statements respectively.
+You need to disable one of the two lines each time.

+D4jType Document: The number of various type of buggy statements involved in our experiment in each D4j project.

+D4jTypeStatic document : The number of different types of statements in each D4j Project.

 ## Boosting MBFL: